charly-palencia/create-react-app-blueprint/README.md

 ![](out.gif)

 After installation, go into your app folder and run `npm run start`.
-That's all, your React + Redux project is ready to test :atom:!
+That's all, your React + Redux project is ready to test :atom:.

 *Note*: Installing *CRA* app takes a while, so be patient :smile:.